m1cr0lab-esp32/sleep-modes/docs/07-light-sleep-mode.md

 ## Light Sleep Mode

 In this mode, digital peripherals, most of the RAM, and CPUs are clock-gated.
-When light sleep mode exits, peripherals, and CPUs resume operation, their internal state is preserved.
+When light sleep mode exits, peripherals and CPUs resume operation, their internal state is preserved.
 Clock gating is a technique to save power consumption in digital circuitry by disabling the clock pulses to flip-flops, which in turn disables the switching states.
 As switching states consume a lot of power, hence if you disable it, we can save a lot of power.

 ![ESP32 in light sleep mode]({{ site.baseurl }}/images/esp32-light-sleep.png){: width="400" }
 {: .img-caption-center }